8gears/do/README.md

 ## Why Do

 There are [many build-tools](https://en.wikipedia.org/wiki/List_of_build_automation_software) that are more powerful, versatile and expressive then **Do**.
-Usually you should be fine with a well known build tool.
-In some cases however the major build tools aren't the best fit or need some sort of an extension.
+Usually you should be fine with a well-known build tool.
+In some cases however the major build tools aren't the best fit or need some sort of extension.
 Another purpose of **Do** is to tame the uncontrolled growth and complexity of Shell build scripts.
 By providing consistent interfaces, documentation, reference and best practices on how to use and build **Do** scripts.
 It should be possible to make **Do** scripts recognizable and understandable even if they are customized.

 Here are some use cases where **Do** can shine:

 -  You want a Build Tool that interact nicely with the Shell.
 Use **Do** to apply a consistent workflow and syntax.
 -  Golangs `go` already provides some build tool like functionality and most of the major build tools are too much to justify the overhead.
-A combination of a few Shell commands will **Do** it.
+A combination of a few commands will **Do** it.
 -  Building or Deploying Container Images can get out of hand quickly, **Do** can help by providing a consistent and understandable flow to build, ship and run images.
 -  Declarative CI/CD Build files like GitLabCI or TravisCI can become quite complex and are hard to test locally. **Do** can help here by wrapping those commands in **Do** functions and make them locally testable.
 At the same time it will reduce the Build files making them easy understandable.